miriamba1/PortScanner/README.md

 # PortScanner
-Port Scanner tool
-our excute command will look like that; python3 PortScanner.py <ip>
+Our execute command will look like that: python3 PortScanner.py <ip>